-In most cases, a traditional census is an opportunity for mobilizing the country and making statistical activity visible.
+Equally important, a traditional population and housing census is a unique opportunity for making statistics visible, both in terms of operations and results.
 For many people the census may be the only time that the State reaches them and asks them a question.
 In addition, successfully conducting a census becomes a matter of national pride for many countries.